Arne Carlson: Post-governorship

 In 1999, after leaving office, Carlson was appointed to the board of directors of the IDS Mutual Fund Group, which was part of the American Express Financial Advisors, a Minneapolis-based company.
 He was named chairman and CEO of the board the next year.

 Carlson has remained politically active in retirement.
 In 2010, he announced that he would embark on a "Paul Revere" tour of Minnesota to bring attention to the state's fiscal problems.
 During the 2011 Minnesota state government shutdown, which occurred after Governor Mark Dayton and state legislative leaders could not agree on a budget, Carlson collaborated with Walter Mondale and several other prominent political and business leaders to propose a nonpartisan budget commission.

 In a 2001 MPR-St. Paul Pioneer Press poll Carlson ranked second (behind Hubert Humphrey) among prominent Minnesota political figures for their contributions to the state.
 Fifty-seven percent of those surveyed said Carlson made a "great or major contribution" to the state.

 In retirement, Carlson has often endorsed Democratic candidates over Republicans.
 He endorsed Barack Obama in the 2008 presidential election, Hillary Clinton over Donald Trump in 2016, Joe Biden over Trump in 2020, and Kamala Harris over Trump in 2024.
 He also endorsed Tim Walz over Randy Demmer in the 2010 U.S. House of Representatives election, and the same year broke with his party to endorse Independence Party candidate Tom Horner in the gubernatorial race.
 In December 2010, as part of a post-election party purge of moderates, the Minnesota Republican Party Central Committee narrowly voted to ban Carlson and 17 others from participating in party events for two years.

 Carlson was an outspoken critic of Joan Gabel's performance as president of the University of Minnesota.

 Carlson and Mondale also teamed to oppose a voter identification amendment to the state constitution in the 2012 election.
 The amendment was defeated.

 Carlson is a longtime campaign finance reform proponent.
 He is a member of the ReFormers Caucus of Issue One, and has criticized the impacts of the Supreme Court's Citizens United decision.
 In 2012, he teamed up with his former rival, John Marty, to support legislation that would prohibit corporations with more than 20% foreign ownership from donating to political campaigns, and to require board of directors or executive councils to approve political contributions made by the corporation or union, rather than allowing executives or presidents to make such contributions unilaterally.

-Carlson has been fighting PolyMet, a massive mining conglomerate that used sulfide mining, which can pollute water.
-He asked why Minnesota was doing business with Glencore.
-He considers PolyMet an example of the Minnesota government's corruption and influence by "monied interests".
+Carlson is a longtime opponent of the PolyMet Mine project, which has been delayed since 2005 by legal challenges related to its environmental risk.
+He has cited the project as an example of the Minnesota government's corruption and influence by "monied interests".